How to Find a Belgian Malinois Breeder…A Good One.

 Will a Belgian Malinois make a good couch potato or lap dog?

 Not at all.
 Not as a ‘couch potato’ or ‘lap dog’ as its sole purpose.
-Although many Belgian Malinois do enjoy having a good snuggle moment with their handlers after exercise, and some to a higher degree than others, don’t expect them to be a ‘lap dog’.
-Get a Bull Dog or a Pug instead if that’s what you’re seeking.
-Malinois are rather for the active, outdoorsy, sports oriented family or for trainers/dog handlers.
+Although many Belgian Malinois do enjoy having a good snuggle moment with their handlers after exercise, and some to a higher degree than others, don’t expect them to be primarily a ‘lap dog’.
+I recommend something else like a Bull Dog or a Pug instead if that’s what you’re seeking.
+Malinois are rather for the active, outdoorsy, sports oriented family or for active police, veterans, and trainers.

 Will a Belgian Malinois make a good PTSD dog?

 A properly picked puppy with the right temperament for PTSD can be a great service dog for veterans and non-veterans sufferers of PTSD.

 A properly socialized and trained Malinois can protect livestock.

 Will a Belgian Malinois make a good guard dog?